Geoffrey Lumsden

 Geoffrey Forbes Lumsden (26 December 1914 – 4 March 1984) was a British character actor who had a lengthy career on television.
+He often played pompous upper-class characters, army officers and the like.

+Biography

-Lumsden was born in London in 1914 and attended Repton School, where he was a contemporary of Denton Welch.
+Lumsden was born in London in 1914, the son of Alfred Forbes Lumsden, and attended Repton School, where he was a contemporary of Denton Welch.
 By the time he had left school, both his parents had died.
 While living with his uncle he reluctantly trained as an engineer at a colliery.
 It was at the colliery that he first became interested in acting when he organised concerts for the workforce, and won a scholarship to train at RADA while still working there.

 In 1938, he married Judith Cope.
 Working in repertory theatre, his theatrical career was interrupted by World War II during which he served in Burma.
 Returning to the theatre after the war, he became a playwright and appeared on various TV shows and films.
 In 1947, he married Helen A. Syme at Cuckfield in Sussex.

 On Broadway he appeared as Sir Francis Getliffe in The Affair at the Henry Miller Theatre (1962) and as Major Hugh Beresford Maitland in Hostile Witness at the Music Box Theatre (1966).
 He wrote and starred in the 1958 farce Caught Napping in the West End.
 It was later revived in 1978 starring Arthur Lowe, Bill Pertwee and Edward Evans.

 His best known role was as Captain Square in Dad's Army, the pompous commander of the Eastgate platoon of the Home Guard, who is a rival of Captain Mainwaring.
-Other TV appearances included Rookery Nook, Upstairs, Downstairs, It Ain't Half Hot Mum and Edward & Mrs. Simpson.
+Other TV appearances included Rookery Nook, Upstairs, Downstairs, It Ain't Half Hot Mum, Edward & Mrs. Simpson and Jack the Ripper (where he played the editor of the Daily Telegraph), and two appearances in the BBC Television Shakespeare.

-Lumsden died in London in 1984, aged 69.
+Lumsden died in Westminster Hospital, London in 1984, aged 69 from a coronary occlusion.
 His uncles were the first-class cricketers Oswald and William Lumsden.